jonbnewman/mobx-store-provider/docs/api/useProvider.md

 This supplies the `appStore` to its descendants, allowing us to access it using the [useStore hook](/api/useStore) in an inner component.

-Note that since we didn't create the `appStore` inside of the component we did not use the [createStore hook](/api/createStore) (that is only necessary when instantiating a `store` from within a [React Function Component](https://www.robinwieruch.de/react-function-component)).
+Note that since we didn't create the `appStore` inside of the component we did not use the [useCreateStore hook](/api/useCreateStore) (that is only necessary when instantiating a `store` from within a [React Function Component](https://www.robinwieruch.de/react-function-component)).

 ## Using an identifier